build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 ## Step 3: Verify or Create the IAM Role for Service account

-Make sure the “external-dns” service account is correctly set up in the “kube-system” namespace in your cluster.
+Make sure the "external-dns" service account is correctly set up in the "kube-system" namespace in your cluster.

 ```
 kubectl get sa external-dns -n kube-system -o yaml